The 12-foot, 200-pound punt gun could kill up to 100 ducks at a time — nearly annihilating America's waterfowl population by the 1860s.

-In the early 1800s when the punt gun was invented, duck hunting was common practice.
-Demand for meat had risen as well as the demand for feathers for women’s hats.
-So in order to make hunting easier, hunters began looking into ways to kill multiple ducks at once, and with much more ease.
+Throughout the early 1800s in both the United States and the United Kingdom, duck hunting was a common practice.
+Demand for meat had risen as well as the demand for feathers for women’s hats, so in order to make hunting easier, hunters began looking into ways to kill multiple ducks at once, and with much more ease.

-Custom built and clocking in at over eight feet long and two inches in diameter, the gun packed a punch.
-Firing over a pound of ammunition at once, the gun could kill 50 waterfowl with one shot, and leave their bodies floating on the surface for the hunters to collect.
+Custom-built and clocking in at over eight feet long and two inches in diameter, the shotgun packed a punch.
+Firing over a pound of ammunition at once, the gun could kill between 50 and 100 waterfowl with one shot, leaving their bodies floating on the surface for the hunters to collect.

-The gun looks like a commically large version of a normal hunting rifle, but with a single barrel instead of a double.
-Double barrelled versions did exist, though they didnt fire nearly as powerful shots as theri single barrelled counterparts.
+The gun usually featured a single barrel instead of a double, though double barrel versions did exist, they didn’t fire nearly as many powerful shots as their single-barreled counterparts.

-The problem with the punt gun was that even though it was wildly effective, it was too big for one hunter to use by himself.
-So, the hunters developed boats that could hold the weight and size of the gun.
-Known as “punts” (hence the gun’s name), the boats were long and slender with enough room inside for one gun and one man.
-The guns were so powerful that when fired, the boat would actually be blown back several feet.
+But even though the gun was wildly effective, it was too big for one hunter to use by himself.
+So, the hunters developed punt boats that could hold the weight and size of the gun.
+These boats were long and slender with enough room inside for one gun and one man.
+And when the guns fired, the boat would actually be blown back several feet.

-Soon, hunters had developed a method that resulted in maximum hunting profits.
+Soon, hunters developed a method that resulted in maximum hunting profits.

 Working in groups of eight to 10 boats, the hunters would circle around an entire flock of waterfowl.
 Coordinating their shots, they would fire at once.
 In under a minute, a handful of hunters could take out an entire flock of birds, sometimes 500 at once.

 Unfortunately, the punt gun wasn’t destined to last.
-The weapons industry didn’t support the oversized, cumbersome design, not to mention the destruction it caused.
+The weapons industry didn’t support the oversized, cumbersome design, and it was never mass produced.

-Before long, waterfowl populations in the United States began to fall.
+It almost goes without saying that before long, waterfowl populations in the United States began to fall dramatically.

 Today, punt guns are a novelty item, with less than 100 in use around the world.
 In the United States, they exist mostly as a collector’s item or a piece of history for gun collectors with a penchant for the unusual.
 In the United Kingdom, however, they get a little more use.

-Upon her 1897 Diamond Jubilee, Queen Victoria requested a punt gun salute.
+Upon her 1897 Diamond Jubilee, for instance, Queen Victoria requested a punt gun salute.
 Since then, every coronation and jubilee in the United Kingdom has been honored with such a salute.
-During the Diamond Jubilee of Queen Elizabeth II in 2012, a 21-punt gun salute was fired.
+Indeed, during the Diamond Jubilee of Queen Elizabeth II in 2012, a 21-punt gun salute was fired.